netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

 or one provided by the infrastructure itself.

-The built artifacts must be accessible not only to the infrastructure itself but also to outside collaborators, who can then run those same containers locally (see requirement 1).
+The built artifacts must be accessible not only to the infrastructure itself but also to outside collaborators, who can then [access and reuse](https://www.rd-alliance.org/system/files/FAIR4RS_Principles_v0.3_RDA-RFC.pdf) those same containers, for example to run them locally (see requirement 1).

 ### 3. The infrastructure runs _stateful applications_.
 (Must have)